cyfyifanchen/yifanchen.github.io/_posts/2016-03-15-advanced-keymapping.md

 ##### What if I already mapped `control` + `hjkl` in Vim?

-1. I suggest to disable Karabiner when iTerm is running.
+1. I suggest disabling Karabiner when iTerm is running.
 Why?
 Because Vim comes with powerful shortcuts, we should learn them.
 2. `fn` + `hjkl`